ourownstory/neural_prophet/.github/ISSUE_TEMPLATE/bug_report.md

 5. See error

 **Expected behavior**

 A clear and concise description of what you expected to happen.

+**What actually happens**

+Describe what happens, and how often it happens.

 **Screenshots**

 If applicable, add screenshots and console printouts to help explain your problem.

 **Environement (please complete the following information):**

  - Python environment [e.g. Python 3.8, in standalone venv with no other packages]
  - NeuralProphet version and install method [e.g. 2.7, installed from PYPI with `pip install neuralprophet`]

 **Additional context**

 Add any other context about the problem here.